Home

 These trading candle patterns seem to have their roots in the orient, namely Japan.
 The concept was developed by rice traders back in 1500 to 1600 time period.

 It is important to realize that these candlestick patterns are only guidelines.
 They are not 100% accurate, nor is anything else out there one hundred percent reliable.
 Remember, that these patterns simply move the odds in the traders favor.
-For those interested, a nifty computer program has been developed by Steve Nison which alerts traders to developing candlestick patterns.
-The software scans any and every market the trader desires as well as recommends Steve's most reliable price patterns.
-It's called the Nison Candle Scanner.

 The idea is to understand the psychology behind the price action.